 Beauty sharpens our perception of the world.

-When people share Beauty, Wisdom develops.
+When people share Beauty, knowledge develops.

 Craft finds Beauty.
 Since prehistory, people make tools for perceiving nature's orders.